dhruvag/ILMUNC-App/README.md

 1. Conference Schedule
 	* ~~Create views for all days~~
 	* ~~Link views with the tabbed navigation~~
-	* Make the 'Add to Calendar' button functional
 2. Commitees
 	* ~~Add images for each of the committees~~
 	* ~~Populate committee information~~